How to Quickly Ripen Avocado

 How to ripen a cut avocado

 Sometimes you are sure that the avocado is ripe enough to use for your recipe.
-But when you cut it in half, you were in for a big disappointment.
-Do not get upset, as there several methods that you can use to ripen already cut avocados.
-The first thing to remember, do not take out the seed out of the cut half.
+But you were in for a big disappointment when you cut it in half.
+Do not get upset, as there are several methods that you can use to ripen already cut avocados.
+The first thing to remember is not to take the seed out of the cut half.
 It can help with the ripening process:

 1. Generously smear avocado halves with lemon juice.
-Put them into an airtight container with a cut side up and close with a lid.
+Put them into an airtight container with the cut side up and close with a lid.
 Store in the refrigerator.
-Lemon juice can slow down the oxidation process and activate the softening of tissues and the breakdown of organic acids.
-All this leads to the ripening of the fruit.
+Lemon juice can slow down the oxidation process, activate the softening of tissues, and break down organic acids, all of which lead to the ripening of the fruit.

-2. Instead of lemon juice, you can also use olive oil.
+2. You can also use olive oil instead of lemon juice.
 The oil softens the pulp and envelops the pores, preventing air from entering.
 Generously smear the halves with olive oil and put them into the container.
 Store in the fridge.

 Do not use plastic bags for this method.
 They can lead to condensation; the fruit will begin to rot and lose all its beneficial properties.